-Director James A.C.
-Kennedy Name of Other Reporting Issuer United Airlines Holdings, Inc. Stock Exchange Nasdaq Jeff Clarke Mondee, Inc. Nasdaq Michael Abbott Target Global Acquisition I Corp.
-Nasdaq
+Director Name of Other Reporting Issuer Stock Exchange James A.C.
+Kennedy United Airlines Holdings, Inc. Nasdaq Jeff Clarke Mondee, Inc. Nasdaq Michael Abbott Target Global Acquisition I Corp.
+Nasdag

 Ethical Business Conduct

 The Company has adopted a Code of Ethics, a copy of which can be found on the Company's website at https://cannabistcompany.com.